 Annex 2: Glossary Glossary of terms used in this manual.

-Too much to read let us do it for you, send your details to us for a free feasibility study
+Too time consuming to read let us do it for you, send your details to us for a free feasibility study.